UNITED STATES

 Upon the Closing Date, ICU Medical assumed liability for litigation matters related to the Hospira Infusion Systems Business pursuant to the terms and subject to the conditions set forth in the Purchase Agreement.
 This Note discusses matters that have been given substantive attention by members of the Pfizer Legal Division prior to the Closing Date (as defined above).

-Infusion Systems (“IS”) is involved in various intellectual property, product liability, consumer, commercial, environmental, tax and other claims, litigations and government investigations that arise from time to time in the ordinary course of business.
+Infusion Systems (IS) is involved in various intellectual property, product liability, consumer, commercial, environmental, tax and other claims, litigations and government investigations that arise from time to time in the ordinary course of business.
 IS believes that its defenses in these matters are substantial, but litigation is inherently unpredictable and excessive verdicts do occur.
 IS does not believe that any of these matters will have a material adverse effect on the financial position of IS.
 However, events or circumstances could occur that could cause IS to revise the expectations regarding the outcome of certain matters, and such developments could have a material adverse effect on the results of operations or cash flows in the period in which the applicable amounts are paid and/or accrued.

 IS has accrued for losses that are both probable and reasonably estimable, but determining the likelihood of a loss and/or the measurement of any loss can be complex.
-IS’s litigation exposure, including product liability claims, is evaluated each reporting period.
+ISs litigation exposure, including product liability claims, is evaluated each reporting period.
 IS is unable to estimate the reasonably possible loss or the range of reasonably possible loss in excess of amounts accrued.
 These assessments are based on estimates and assumptions that have been deemed reasonable by IS, but the assessment process relies heavily on estimates and assumptions that may prove to be incomplete or inaccurate, and unanticipated events and circumstances may occur that might cause IS to change those estimates and assumptions.

-Regulatory Matters
+A. | Regulatory Matters |

-IS’s businesses are subject to regulatory inspections by regulatory authorities across the globe.
+ISs businesses are subject to regulatory inspections by regulatory authorities across the globe.
 Such regulatory inspections may lead to observations (commonly referred to as Form 483 observations in the U.S.), untitled letters, warning letters or similar correspondence, as well as voluntary or involuntary product recalls, consent decrees, injunctions to halt manufacture and distribution of products, seizures of violative products, import and export bans or restrictions, monetary sanctions, delays in product approvals or clearances, civil penalties, criminal prosecution and/or other restrictions on operations.

 IS and Parent (both Pfizer and Hospira as applicable to respective periods) have received warning letters from the FDA related to matters affecting its infusion systems manufacturing facility in La Aurora de Heredia, Costa Rica, its infusion systems quality systems and governance in Lake Forest, Illinois and its Parent operated facility in Rocky Mount, North Carolina.
 IS and its Parent have responded fully, and in a timely manner, to these warning letters.
 The remediation plans involved commitments by IS and its Parent to enhance its quality system, products, facilities, employee training, quality processes and procedures, and technology.
 In January 2016, FDA notified IS that the violations contained in the La Aurora de Heredia Warning Letter have been addressed.
 In October 2016, FDA notified Hospira that the violations contained in the Lake Forest Warning Letter have been addressed.
 In subsequent inspections, FDA has classified the Rocky Mount site as acceptable but has not closed the Warning Letter.

-Employment Matters
+B. | Employment Matters |

 IS is subject to a verdict in the lawsuit Angel Estrada v.
 Hospira, Inc., et al. which was filed in Circuit Court of Lake County, Illinois in July 2012.
 Mr. Estrada, a former Vice President of Quality Compliance, alleged that his employment was terminated in September 2011 in retaliation for complaints made to management regarding alleged lack of response to quality issues reported by a customer in Spain.
 Trial was held in October-November 2014 after which the jury awarded plaintiff compensatory and punitive damages totaling $9.98 million.
 In October 2015, on post-trial motions, the amount was reduced to $3.2 million, and this amount was accrued.
-Plaintiff’s motion for reconsideration of the court’s post-trial ruling was denied.
+Plaintiffs motion for reconsideration of the courts post-trial ruling was denied.
 In December 2015, both parties filed cross-appeals.

 24